 Setting your physical capacity higher than that of what you need, should be every serious athlete’s goal.
 Prepare the body.

 Unfortunately, I see more and more young players training way under their training capacity, it makes me so upset.
 One thing I pride myself on is getting players to train as hard as they can.
-There are numerous ways to do this, treating players as individuals is key in finding ways to build awareness, intensity and motivation.
+There are numerous ways to do this, treating players as individuals are key in finding ways to build awareness, intensity, and motivation.

-Very few players have the capacity to realise their true training intensity capacity on their own, so it is up to coaches and tennis conditioning trainers to help them.
+Very few players have the capacity to realize their true training intensity capacity on their own, so it is up to coaches and tennis conditioning trainers to help them.

 Asking the questions –